 Many VCRs are not stereo, they are only mono.
 That is, they do not output a left and right audio channel.
 Instead they only output one single audio channel (mono audio).
 Therefore, they do not have a red and white audio output (for right and left audio).
 They only have a white output, for the mono audio.
 You may remember most old TVs only had one speaker, so the VCR only needed one audio channel (mono).

 To connect a VCR with only mono audio to a flat screen TV, simply go from the “audio out” socket of the VCR.

 That is the easy bit.
 How you connect to the TV will depend on the TV.

 Some TVs will have sockets on the back like this picture.
 On the left hand side you should see the Audio right (red) and left (white) input sockets.
 The left socket is also labelled “MONO”.
 If your TV is like this, then simply connect the “mono out” from the VCR to the “mono in” of the TV.
 The TV should direct the sound to both (left and right) speakers of the TV.

-If your TV does not have a Mono input, then you have two options:
+If your TV does not have a Mono input, then you have two or three options: